On-Line Balancing of Random Inputs: Arbitrary time horizon

-Third, when we calculate $\Phi$ to apply rule $1$ on the green chips, we will assume (for the purposes of calculation of $\Phi$ only) that the red chips are at position $0$, and they do not move (that is $v_t(i)=0$ for them) until they become green.
-Lemma \ref{l:main} and hence Theorem \ref{thm1} remain true in this setting, as $Q$ can only decrease if some $v_t(i)=0$, and in the bound for $|L|$ is not affected as we did not the contribution of class $0$ in Lemma \ref{l:some-class}.
+Third, when we calculate the potential $\Phi$ to apply Rule $1$ on the green chips, we will assume (for the purposes of calculation of $\Phi$ only) that the red chips are at position $0$, and they do not move (that is $v_t(i)=0$ for them) until they become green.
+Lemma \ref{l:main} and hence Theorem \ref{thm1} remain true in this setting, as $Q$ can only decrease if some $v_t(i)=0$, and the bound for $|L|$ is not affected as we did not consider the contribution of class $0$ in Lemma \ref{l:some-class}.

-We now give the argument.
-Let us divide the time into phases, where a new phase begins when the potential $\Phi$ of rule 1 on green chips reaches $H$ and all the chips become red.
-Note that a chip can only turn red when a phase begins and it is at position $O(n^{1/2})$ when this happens.
-As red chips have an expected drift $cn^{-1/2}$ toward zero under rule 2 (and move randomly otherwise), in time (say) $n^4$ all red chips will become green with probability exponentially close to $1$.
-Next, by the third observation above, the length of the phase is at least as long as the time until $\Phi$ reaches $H$ in Theorem \ref{thm1}, which is $\exp(n^\gamma)$ for some $\gamma >0$.
-Together, we get that for any time $t$, the probability that there is any red chip is exponentially small, and the result follows. \end{proof}
+We now use these observations to finish the analysis.
+Let us divide the time into {\em phases}, where a new phase begins whenever the potential $\Phi$ for Rule 1 on green chips reaches $H$.
+Recall at this point, all the chips become red, and each chip stays red until it reaches $0$.
+Note that a chip can only turn red when a phase begins and it must be at position $O(n^{1/2})$ when this happens (green chips are always at positions $O(n^{1/2})$ as $\Phi \leq H$).

+The key point is that as the red chips have an expected drift $cn^{-1/2}$ toward zero under Rule 2 (and move randomly otherwise), the probability that a particular chip stays red for $kn$ steps is $\exp(-\Omega(k))$.
+So, say, within $n^3$ time steps since a phase starts, all the chips will reach zero with probability exponentially close to $1$.
+By the third observation above and Theorem \ref{thm:lyap}, for any time $t'$, the probability that next phase begins in exactly $t'$ steps from the start of current phase is $\exp(-n^\gamma)$.
+Together, this gives that for any fixed $t$, the probability that there is any red chip present at $t$ will be exponentially close to $0$. \end{proof}